Andreas-Ley/S2S-TSX-Colima/readme.md

 * Popo_track_136_ASC_spot_090_20190425_004720.tif   -- Filtered log intensity output
 * Popo_track_136_ASC_spot_090_20190425_004720_before.tif   -- Visualization of input image
 * Popo_track_136_ASC_spot_090_20190425_004720_after.tif   -- Visualization of output image

+## License

+Speckle2Speckle based despeckling filter for TerraSAR-X Spotlight mode Copyright (C) 2020  Andreas Ley <mail@andreas-ley.com>

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.